Alpine skiing-Kriechmayr joins Miller and Maier with golden double | Sports-Games

 Alpine skiing-Kriechmayr joins Miller and Maier with golden double

-Austria's Vincent Kriechmayr won Sunday's showcase men's downhill by one-hundredth of a second, the slimmest of margins, at the Alpine skiing world championships to complete a rare speed double on Italian snow.
-The 29-year-old, who won the opening men's super-G on Thursday, became only the third man skier after American Bode Miller (in 2005) and Austria's Hermann Maier (1999) to win both speed races at the same championships.
+Austria's Vincent Kriechmayr won Sunday's showcase men's downhill by a hundredth of a second, the slimmest of margins, at the Alpine skiing world championships to complete a rare speed double on Italian snow.
+The 29-year-old, who took gold in the men's super-G on Thursday, became only the third male skier after American Bode Miller (in 2005) and Austria's Hermann Maier (1999) to win both speed races at the same championships.

-The Austrian was first out of the start hut and set a pace that ultimately proved unbeatable.
-Germany's Andreas Sander was next down and almost took the title, crossing the line 0.01 slower for his country's third surprise silver from four-speed races at the championships.
+The Austrian, without a major title before arriving in Cortina, was first out of the hut and set a pace that ultimately proved unbeatable.
+German veteran Andreas Sander was next down and almost snatched the gold, crossing the line 0.01 slower for his country's third surprise silver from four speed races at the championships.

 Switzerland's Beat Feuz, the 2017 world champion, started seventh and had to settle for bronze with a time 0.18 slower than Kriechmayr's down the tricky new Vertigine piste on a sunny morning in the Dolomites.
 "It was a difficult race, it was not perfect.
 I lost a lot of time on the last part of the race but I was pretty fast in the middle part," said Kriechmayr.
 "It was good enough and that's it.

-Sander said he had felt he could spring a surprise but when he saw the time gap on the scoreboard his immediate fear was that he might miss out on a medal by that amount.
+Sander, who had never been higher than seventh in three previous championships, had felt he could spring a surprise but when he saw the scoreboard his immediate fear was of missing out on a medal in agonising fashion.
 "I saw 100th, uh-oh.
 Hopefully, it's not the 100th for the medal," he said.
 "Then I saw the time and we were really fast (one minute and 37.80 seconds) and I thought oh, maybe it was a good one."

-Germany's Romed Baumann, the super-G silver medallist, crashed into the padded barriers after crossing the finish line 14th and disappeared from view.
-He re-emerged with cuts to his face and nose.
+Germany's Romed Baumann, the super-G silver medallist, crashed under the padded barriers after crossing the finish line 14th.
+He re-emerged with blood across his face.
+The championships continue on Monday, which would have been a scheduled rest day had the first three days not been blown out by bad weather, with men's and women's Alpine Combined events.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)